Basilicas in the Catholic Church: Patriarchal minor basilicas

-The description patriarchal applies to two minor basilicas associated with archbishops who have the title of patriarch: Patriarchal Cathedral Basilica of St Mark in Venice and the Patriarchal Basilica of Aquileia.
+The description patriarchal applies to two minor basilicas associated with archbishops who have the title of patriarch – the Patriarchal Cathedral Basilica of St Mark in Venice and the Patriarchal Basilica of Aquileia.

-Not all patriarchal cathedrals are minor basilicas, notably: the Patriarchal Cathedral of St Mary Major in Lisbon, Portugal, and the Patriarchal Cathedral of Santa Catarina, Old Goa, India are not.
+Not all patriarchal cathedrals are minor basilicas.
+Notably, the Patriarchal Cathedral of St. Mary Major (in Lisbon, Portugal) and the Patriarchal Cathedral of Santa Catarina (in Old Goa, India) are not.

-Basilicas and pilgrimages
+Other basilicas and pilgrimages

-In recent times, the title of minor basilica has been attributed to important pilgrimage churches.
-In 1999 Bishop Francesco Giogia stated that the Basilica of Our Lady of Guadalupe in Mexico City (constructed in the 20th century) was the most visited Catholic shrine in the world, followed by San Giovanni Rotondo and Basilica of the National Shrine of Our Lady of Aparecida in Brazil.
+In recent times, the title of minor basilica has been attributed to important pilgrimage churches and national centers of the faith.
+In 1999 Bishop Francesco Giogia stated that the Basilica of Our Lady of Guadalupe in Mexico City (constructed in the twentieth century) was the most visited Catholic shrine in the world, followed by San Giovanni Rotondo and Basilica of the National Shrine of Our Lady Aparecida in Brazil.
 Millions of pilgrims visit the shrines of Our Lady of Lourdes and Our Lady of Fatima.
 Pilgrimage basilicas continue to attract well over 30 million pilgrims per year.
 Ireland contains two pilgrimage basilicas: Knock Shrine and St Patrick's Purgatory (Lough Derg).

 Every year, on 13 May and 13 October, the significant dates of the Fatima apparitions, pilgrims fill the country road that leads to the Sanctuary of Our Lady of Fátima with crowds that approach one million on each day.
 In December 2009 the Basilica of Our Lady of Guadalupe set a new record with 6.1 million pilgrims during Friday and Saturday for the anniversary of Our Lady of Guadalupe.

 Ecclesiastical basilicas by region

-As of 31 December 2020, there are 1,814 Roman Catholic churches that bear the title of basilica.
+As of 31 December 2020, there are 1,881 Roman Catholic churches that bear the title of basilica.

 St. Mary's Cathedral in Ernakulam, India is the Episcopal See of the Syro-Malabar Catholic Church.
 The cathedral was elevated to the status of basilica by Pope Paul VI on 20 March 1974.
 St. George Forane Church in Angamaly, also of the Syro-Malabar rite, was raised to the status of basilica on 24 June 2009 by Pope Benedict XVI.

 On 10 May 1997 Pope John Paul II visited the Basilica of Our Lady of Lebanon in Harissa, Lebanon.
 The basilica is under the Maronite Catholic Patriarchate.
-The Basilica and National Shrine of Our Lady of Lebanon in North Jackson, Ohio, USA is under the jurisdiction of the Eparchy of Our Lady of Lebanon.
+The Basilica and National Shrine of Our Lady of Lebanon in North Jackson, Ohio, US is under the jurisdiction of the Eparchy of Our Lady of Lebanon.
 The shrine was elevated to the status of a minor basilica by Pope Francis on 8 July 2014.